For an introductory explanation of bonds, have a read of this page – the risk-reward spectrum.

 The reason returns have been higher over the past few years is due to interest rates falling.
 Anyone who bought their bonds before the fall in rates could just as easily have faced rates rising instead of falling, resulting in the actual return falling below their expected return instead of what happened where the actual return went above the expected return.

-Interest rates went crazy in the 1970s, all the way up to 17%, and over the last 40 years, it has come down from 17% to under 1%, so there has been higher than historical returns for bonds during these 40 years.
-At some point, the rates just can’t drop much more, and at under 1% interest rates, we’re around that point.
-It could hit bottom now or in one year or five years, but there just isn’t much room for it to fall to get the same kind of return it has had in the past.
-For this reason, historical returns are just not a useful measure of expected return.
+Interest rates went crazy in the 1970s, all the way up to 17%, and over the last 40 years, it has come down from 17% to under 1% in 2020, so there have been higher than historical returns for bonds during these 40 years.
+At some point, the rates just couldn’t drop much more, and at 0.1% interest rates, we were at that point.
+There just wasn’t much room for it to fall to get the same kind of return it has had in the past.

 So, what can we use to get a more accurate measure of what to expect?